Iceland in November: Everything You Need To Know

 Ice Caving is one of the most unique experiences available during your winter stay in Iceland.

 However, ice caving is a specialized activity that requires a tour operator—you can't go caving without a tour guide.
 Tour operators ensure you're safe and provide you with all the equipment you'll need for your descent, including crampons and a helmet.
-One of the best ice-caving experiences is this tour into ice caves in the Vatnajokull glacier, starting from the Jokulsarlon glacier lagoon.

-Not all the ice caves in Iceland are natural, as some were man-made.
-There's a spectacular natural ice cave underneath the mighty Vatnajokull glacier, and a human-made ice tunnel is built into the Langjokull glacier.
+One of the best ice-caving experiences is this tour into ice caves in the Vatnajokull glacier, which starts from the Jokulsarlon glacier lagoon!
+However, not all the ice caves in Iceland are natural, as some were man-made.
+There's a spectacular human-made ice tunnel built into the Langjokull glacier.
 This large-scale ice sculpture has rooms, statues, and even ice furniture, all made from ice.
 It's quite a sight and worth a visit!

 Visiting Iceland's Golden Circle in November